Amazing Day Trips From London – From Cities to Castles!

 As one of our farthest trips on this list, Bristol is a city that is definitely worth a day trip!
 From its buzzing city centre to waterfront vibes, there’s something in Bristol for everyone.

 Bristol is located in the west of England – and its location close to the water (both the sea and River Avon) has shaped its unique past.
-As such, you’ll find top attractions like the Clifton Suspension Bridge and the SS Great Britain waiting to be explored.
-You can even go on a sightseeing cruise!

 The city centre is full of shops, cafes, places to eat and drink.
 You’ll find markets like St Nicholas Market and museums like the Bristol Museum and Art Gallery!
 If you want to learn more, you can check out our detailed post on things to do in Bristol.